wfus/proof-of-sequential-work/README.md

   -n N        depth of the DAG
   -t T        number of challenges in gamma
 ```
+Parameter selection is important.
+Try not to go over 20 for n, t can be anywhere from 0 to 2^n and it works fine.
 ## Parameters

 The parameters described in the paper (and are named in the same way in the source code) are